 The soil testing firm or engineering company will take a test of the area to see what kind of karst area or sinkhole you are dealing with.
 To conduct the test several electrical resistivity survey lines will be set up over the site, images of the target area are taken, and high resistivity areas are looked for.

-If the consultant finds a cavity or void during the survey, the cost of drilling will be cut down, as it provides a more precise drilling target with a much higher success rate.
+If the consultant finds a void during the survey, the cost of drilling will be cut down, as it provides a more precise drilling target with a much higher success rate.
 If the area that is imaged has a soil layer over limestone and then a pocket with high resistivity, you should definitely drill into that and see what you are dealing with.

 If the professional states that the property is likely to have a sinkhole, you need to take these safety precautions: